 Joe follows his family legacy of service.
 Many generations of the Daigle family have served in the Marine Corps, including both of Joe’s parents.
 Joe’s Grandmother, Thelma Thompson, left a legacy in Delaware as the first female, first full-time, and first multi-year President of the Delaware State Education Association teachers' union.
 In over 40 years in education, Thelma made Delaware a national leader by creating pioneering special education programs, and by leading the only successful teacher strike in Delaware history.

 Following in his Grandmother’s footsteps, Joe has been a community leader for most of his life.
 For example, while a high school student, Joe worked closely with his local School Board as an education advocate, and also helped establish parks in Cecil County, Maryland.
 Today, Joe leads youth leadership seminars across the country through the George N. Parks Drum Major Academy every summer.
 His husband has contributed to the family legacy of public service as well, serving as an active political and community organizer in Newark, Wilmington, and Philadelphia, and serving today on committees for the United Way of Delaware, the Delaware State Bar Association, and the Delaware Democratic Party.

-Joe is a member of the Arden Club, Friends of the Claymont Library, Claymont Historical Society, Claymont Lions, Delaware Nature Society, Delaware Greenways, and WHYY.
+Joe is also a member of the Arden Club, Friends of the Claymont Library, Claymont Historical Society, Claymont Lions, Delaware Nature Society, Delaware Greenways, and WHYY.
 When he is not volunteering, Joe likes to read, cook from scratch, work outside, and connect with neighbors, family, and friends.